Cryptokkie/queueaxieteams/README.md

 ### For ze future (TODO):
 - To you, axie developer/architect - The react application has to make a request to the server for each battle.
 In the longer run it's probably better to have batch-queueing take place on the backend.

 Remember: This is just a temporary solution until the axie devteam implements similar functionality on the website.
-When the time comes they have we can all think back of this time and smile.
+When the time comes they have, we can all think back of this time and smile.
 How silly we were...

 Enjoy!